 Developing Recommendations

-Priority areas for focus (called “topics”) were collectively identified during Weekends 2 and 3, after Assembly members heard evidence regarding the problems faced by nature in the UK and examples of work to protect and restore nature for the future.
+Priority areas (called “topics”) were collectively identified during Weekends 2 and 3, after Assembly members heard evidence regarding the problems faced by nature in the UK and examples of work to protect and restore nature.
 Members chose which topic they wanted to work on during Weekend 4.
 For each of the 28 topics, they drafted text calling for the action they felt would be needed to address the challenges.
 The draft Calls to Action were re-themed and organised under headlines by the facilitation team.
-These headlines, as well as ideas for overarching cross-cutting themes which summed up the key takeouts so far, were checked and verified with members.
+These headlines, as well as ideas for overarching cross-cutting themes, were checked and verified with members.
 Members were then asked to vote for the “top ten” Calls to Action that they believe would have the most impact in achieving their vision of a UK where nature is protected and renewed.

 Final Report